nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26691](https://jira.nuxeo.com/browse/NXP-26691)

 ## Addons

+### Web UI - `nuxeo-document-preview`  should not load `nuxeo-pdf-viewer` for unsupported mimetypes {{> tag 'Since 2021.10'}}

+WebUI does not display anymore a preview for unsupported MIME types.

+Pdf rendition is no longer listed in available renditions when no converter is found for a document's main blob given mime-type.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30643](https://jira.nuxeo.com/browse/NXP-30643)

 ### Web UI - Take Into Account the Commentable Facet